xen-troops/meta-xt-prod-devel-rpi5/README.md

 own distribution for production use.
 ```

-### Test PVnet connection
+### Test PVnet Connection

--  Connect host to your rpi board using ethernet.
+-  Connect your host machine to your RPi board using an Ethernet cable.
--  Set static ip address to the ethernet interface on your PC (in this
+-  Set a static IP address for the Ethernet interface on your PC (in this
    example will be used `192.168.0.1/24`)

-Set the IP address to the interface from the **linux_pv_domu**, for that,
+Set an IP address to the network interface inside the **linux_pv_domu** domain
-please execute the following commands:
+by executing the following commands:
 ```
 ip a
 ip addr add dev enX0 192.168.0.2/24
 ping -c 3 192.168.0.1
 ```
-Output should be the following:
+The output should be similar to:
 ```

 root@generic-armv8-xt-domu:~# ip a